robertkrautz/NanoDam_analysis/README.md

 ## Running damMer

 The suite of damMer python3 scripts automates the application of the damidseq_pipeline across a multitude of TaDa- or NanoDam-samples by performing all pairwise comparisons between (1.) one 'Dam-fusion'- (TaDa) or one 'NanoDam-tagged protein'-sample (NanoDam) and (2.) one 'Dam-only'- (TaDa) or one 'NanoDam-only'-sample (NanoDam).
 All damMer parts expect the 'slurm workload manager' on the local system as scripts will be submitted as individual slurm jobs for efficient parallelisation.
-See schematic overview further down.
+[See schematic overview.](https://github.com/robertkrautz/NanoDam_analysis/blob/master/20180123_workflow_damMer_v2.pdf)

 ### [1.] 'damMer.py'